Facing Digital TV Blues in or around Brisbane?

 Supply and install Tripod Roof Mount

-t an extra charge if client does not have what is required
+Extra charge applies if client does not have what is required